Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Monetary Policy Response to Inflationary Shocks

 \subsection{Sensitivity to the Strength of the Monetary Policy}

-In circumstances of crises, as with our shocks, Central Banks should possibly react more strongly to maintain inflation and keep expectations anchored.
-We thus consider a stronger Central Bank Taylor reactivity parameter $\phi_\pi = 2.0$ (see Appendix \ref{appx:strongerCB}, Figure \ref{activeCB_stronger_ap} and \ref{activeCB_dyn_stronger_ap} for details).
+In circumstances of crises, as with our shocks, Central Banks should possibly react more strongly to inflation and keep expectations anchored.
+We thus consider a larger Central Bank Taylor reactivity parameter $\phi_\pi = 2.0$ (see Appendix \ref{appx:strongerCB}, Figure \ref{activeCB_stronger_ap} and \ref{activeCB_dyn_stronger_ap} for details).

-In the case of Anchored Trust, an increase in $\phi_\pi$ hardly changes inflation, but stronger interest rate hikes result in significantly higher unemployment rates.
-Here, stronger monetary policy is detrimental.
-By contrast, in the Floating Trust scenario with dynamic trust, on the other hand, an increase in $\phi_\pi$ signals a stronger commitment of the Central Bank to control inflation.
-Therefore, all else being the same, inflation expectations are lower which, in a self-fulfilling manner, cuts realized inflation from 18.43\% to 12.3\% and keeps trust better anchored.
-However, as in the Anchored Trust case, the sharper interest rate hikes by the Central Bank lead to a significant increase in the unemployment rate (from 9.3\% to 15.2\%) and a much longer recovery time for the economy as a whole.
+In the case of Anchored Expectation, an increase in $\phi_\pi$ hardly changes inflation, but stronger interest rate hikes result in significantly higher unemployment rates.
+Hence, stronger monetary policy is clearly detrimental in this case.
+By contrast, in the Floating Expectation scenario with dynamic trust, an increase in $\phi_\pi$ signals a stronger commitment of the Central Bank to control inflation.
+Therefore, all else being the same, inflation expectations are lower which, in a self-fulfilling manner, cuts realized inflation from 16.8\% to 11.2\% and keeps trust better anchored.
+However, as in the Anchored Expectation case, the sharper interest rate hikes by the Central Bank lead to a significant increase in the unemployment rate (from 12.8\% to 20.5\%) and a much longer recovery time for the economy as a whole.
 Again, our model confirms and quantifies the observation made by \citet{StiglitzRegmi2022CausesResponsesToday}, quoted in the introduction: monetary policy interest tools tend to be too blunt, curbing inflation at the cost of unnecessarily high unemployment.